Pomelo: In culture

-The pomelo is used in cultural and spiritual festivals across Asia.
+The pomelo features in cultural and spiritual festivals across Asia.
 In China, during the Lunar New Year festival, the fruit is offered to ancestors.
 Its name is similar to the word for "to have" (有, yǒu), making it a symbol of prosperity and family unity.
 In Thailand, pomelo is used in rituals such as the Songkran festival.
 In the Hindu festival of Chhath Puja, pomelo is used as an offering.